jyn-n/dnsblock/README.md

 # dnsblock

 Dnsblock provides a list of advertising, shocking, tracking and otherwise harmful sites that may be brought to your computer via your distro's package manager.
+When used with dnsmasq, dnsblock does not interfere in any way with your local dns setup such as hosts file.

 ## installation